whatisnuclear/website/reactor_history.md

 href="https://www.history.navy.mil/our-collections/photography/numerical-list-of-images/nhhc-series/ua-collection/ua-475-05-02-launching-of-uss-nautilus--ssn-571--.html">UA 475.05.02</a>)</caption>
   </figure>

-The astoundingly high energy density of nuclear fuel allowed them to gallivant on wild new adventures, such as reaching the [North Pole under ice](https://en.wikipedia.org/wiki/USS_Nautilus_(SSN-571)#Operation_Sunshine_%E2%80%93_under_the_North_Pole) for the first time and [circumnavigating the
+The astoundingly high energy density of nuclear fuel allowed the submariners to gallivant on wild new adventures, such as reaching the [North Pole under ice](https://en.wikipedia.org/wiki/USS_Nautilus_(SSN-571)#Operation_Sunshine_%E2%80%93_under_the_North_Pole) for the first time and [circumnavigating the